Tristan und Isolde Richard Wagner (1813-1883)

-Tristan und Isolde is the third Wagner opera conducted by principal conductor Marc Albrecht for Dutch National Opera, following Die Meistersinger von Nürnberg and Parsifal.
+Tristan und Isolde will be conducted by principal conductor Marc Albrecht for Dutch National Opera, following Die Meistersinger von Nürnberg and Parsifal.
 In Bayreuth, he conducted Der fliegende Holländer.
 The two title roles are sung by Stephen Gould (Siegfried in Siegfried and Götterdämmerung) and Ricarda Merbeth (Chrysothemis in Elektra).

 Director Pierre Audi challenges the audience and takes them down into the depths.
 ‘An opera like a feverish dream’, wrote de Volkskrant.
 This is the seventh Wagner opera that Audi is directing, following the extremely successful Ring des Nibelungen (four parts), Parsifal and Lohengrin.
 Audi also directed the opera about Wagner, composed on commission from Dutch National Opera: Jonathan Harvey’s Wagner Dream.